Good teams define their own!

-Creating your own teamwork definition is something that is too easily missed when forming teams or trying to build a team ethos in an organisation.
-Yet teamwork is something that is often best defined in your own organization and context.
+When forming a team, agreeing your own teamwork definition is something that’s often missed.
+Yet teamwork is something that’s often best defined in relation to your own organization and context.

-To get the most out of this team activity you may want to read our articles on teamwork.
-Firstly to step back and get a picture of teamwork principles which can often be lost in the day-to-day busyness of work.
-Secondly and crucial to this activity in our article “define teamwork” we discuss some of the common understandings of teamwork.
-Thirdly you may want to read “why is teamwork important?” where we discuss the benefits of teamworking.
+To get the most out of this team activity you may want to read some of our other key articles on teamwork.
+Firstly, step back and get a picture of the teamwork principles which are often lost in the day-to-day busyness of work.
+Secondly, and crucial to this activity, our article “define teamwork” discusses some common understandings of teamwork.
+Thirdly, you may want to read “why is teamwork important?” where we discuss the benefits of teamworking.

 The aims of the activity are to: